 Instant oats - I don't recommend it for this recipe.

-How to make it
+How to make granola at home

 - Baking pan.
 The type of pan/amount of oat mixture ratio is important.
 I use sheet pans or cookie sheets, so the granola is spread as much as it can and is more easily dried before it colors too much.
 A golden color is great and good for the caramel flavor, but it should be dried further.
-If you put too much oat mixture in a smaller pan it will take too long to dry out in order to stay crunchy.
+If you put too much oat mixture in a smaller pan it will take too long to dry out and stay crunchy.

 - When to take it out of the oven.
 Follow the time given in the recipe, and stir it a few times during the baking time.
 It will still feel wet when you take it out of the oven, but it will harden as it cools.
 You'll get the hang of it when you start making it regularly.
 Because you will.
 One batch of homemade crack granola and there's no turning back.
 You're spoiled for life.